Best Cheap Health Insurance in Wyoming (2026)

 Blue Cross Blue Shield (BCBS) sells the best health insurance plans in Wyoming.

-Blue Cross Blue Shield gets a perfect 5-star rating from HealthCare.gov for member experience, despite having a low 2-star rating overall.
+Blue Cross Blue Shield gets a good 4-star rating from HealthCare.gov for plan administration, despite having a low 2-star rating overall.
 This means that Blue Cross Blue Shield tends to have good customer service.
-Additionally, the company gets about 15% fewer claims than expected.
+Additionally, the company gets fewer complaints than expected.
 Picking a company with good service might make things easier if you have questions or problems with your plan.

 Best-rated health insurance companies in Wyoming